Smile (The Beach Boys album): Artwork and packaging

 Capitol assigned Smile the catalog number DT2580 and produced at least two slightly varied album jackets.
 The album was to include cover artwork and a booklet of pen-and-ink drawings by graphic artist Frank Holmes, a friend of Parks.
 Holmes met with Wilson and Parks around June 1966, basing his work on lyric sheets provided by them, and completed his contributions by October.
-(Note: The pieces he created were titled "My Vega-tables" / "The Elements" (based on "Vega-Tables"); "Do You Like Worms"; "Two-step to lamps light" / "Surf's Up"; "Diamond necklace play the pawn" (based on "Surf's Up"); "Lost and found you still remain there" (based on "Cabin Essence"); "The rain of bullets eventually brought her down" (based on "Heroes and Villains"); and "Uncover the cornfield" / "Home on the Range" (based on "Cabin Essence".)
+(Note: The pieces he created were titled "My Vega-tables" / "The Elements" (based on "Vega-Tables"); "Do You Like Worms"; "Two-step to lamps light" / "Surf's Up"; "Diamond necklace play the pawn" (based on "Surf's Up"); "Lost and found you still remain there" (based on "Cabin Essence"); "The rain of bullets eventually brought her down" (based on "Heroes and Villains"); and "Uncover the cornfield" / "Home on the Range" (based on "Cabin Essence").)
 Parks felt that Holmes' illustrations profoundly influenced the project, serving as the album's "third equation" and framing its creative direction in cartoon terms.

 Holmes based the cover on an abandoned jewelry store near his Pasadena home. regarding the storefront as "something that would be pulling you into the world of Smile".
 The cover features a husband and wife rendered in an early-Americana, 19th-century style.
 According to Vosse, the smile shop idea had derived from Wilson's "humor album" concept, and "everybody who knew anything about graphics, and about art, thought that the cover was not terribly well done [...] but Brian knew better".
-Parks recalled that although Holmes was expected to create a "light-hearted" design with no specific instructions, his work ultimately provided an effective visual framework for the project and remains a fundamental aspect of its identity: "I think of Smile in visual terms".
+Parks felt that Holmes, expected to create a "light-hearted" design with no specific instructions, ultimately provided an effective visual framework for the project and viewed his work as a fundamental aspect of its identity: "I think of Smile in visual terms".

 Wilson approved the design and submitted it to Capitol.
-In September 1966, Capitol began production on a gatefold cover with a 12‑page booklet featuring color photographs from a November 7 Beach Boys photoshoot in Boston by Guy Webster, alongside Holmes' illustrations.
+In September 1966, Capitol began production on a normal cover (not gatefold as has sometimes been claimed) with a 12‑page booklet featuring color photographs from a November 7 Beach Boys photoshoot in Boston by Guy Webster, alongside Holmes' illustrations.
 In early 1967, the cover was modified to include repeated instances of "Good Vibrations", absent from Holmes' original design.
 The back cover displayed a monochrome photograph of the band without Brian, framed by astrological symbols.
 Capitol produced 466,000 copies of the record sleeve and 419,200 copies of the booklet, which were ultimately stored in a Pennsylvania warehouse until the 1990s.